seakanyasorn/Notemate_FSAD/README.md

 `exit`

+## Stopping the containers
-## To stop all the containers, run the command on the folder where docker-compose files are located
+To stop all the containers, run the command on the folder where docker-compose files are located

 `docker compose down --remove-orphans`